owendaigle/uo-cheat-sheets/README.md

 # uo-cheat-sheets

 > I should really change what these are called, since they are really not **cheat sheets** since I never have, never will, and don't think anyone ever should, cheat.
 They are really just summary sheets.
+Also, who is going to smuggle in 15 pages of notes...

 just some cheat sheets I made for university, not all are here atm, but I hope to get all of mine as well as the source in this repo